Why You Need (and Should Want) a Kitchen Designer

 What’s the value of a kitchen designer?

 1. Safety.
-“The kitchen is the most dangerous room in the house,” says the Complete Home Medical Guide of Columbia University’s College of Physicians and Surgeons.
-Falls, cuts, scalds, electrical shocks, and fires can all occur in the kitchen.
-This is not a call for alarm but realistic caution.
-Good kitchen design minimizes hazards by anticipating the risks inherent in the kitchen.
-Designers know to place cooking surfaces away from windows, and put landing spaces by the place where you handle hot cookware — your cooktop, oven, and microwave.
+Realistically, “the kitchen is the most dangerous room in the house,” writes the Complete Home Medical Guide of Columbia University’s College of Physicians and Surgeons.
+While it’s true that cuts, scalds, electrical shocks, and fires can occur in the kitchen, good kitchen design minimizes hazards by anticipating the risks inherent in the kitchen.
+Designers know to place cooking surfaces away from windows, and put landing spaces by the areas where you handle hot cookware to ensure homeowner safety.